-Our founder at Podcast.co, James Mulvany, dishes the dirt on what it takes to run a successful business in an awesome new series: Create.
+Our founder at Podcast.co, James Mulvany, talks about why podcast competition is a good thing and dishes the dirt on what it takes to run a successful business in Create.
 Reach.
 Inspire.
 Not just for entrepreneurs, podcasters can also learn a thing or two about why competition is a good thing and how you can use it to further grow your podcast, so check it out 👇

 Why Blockbuster Failed to Adapt to Competition

 Inspiration can come from looking at the competition.
-Take a look at what they’re doing and try to think of your own spin on the cool stuff they’re doing.
+See what they’re doing and try to think of your own spin on the cool stuff they’re doing.
 This isn’t to say you should copy your competition because that’s not only some MAJOR plagiarism, but it doesn’t make you look to great either.
 Have a look around, get inspired, but don’t mimic.

 Similar to inspiration, but having some particularly tough competition can actually help to drive and motivate you to make your podcast even better.
 What can you do to stand out from your podcast competition?
 How can you make your podcast shine over theirs?
 This kind of drive is what has helped a lot of entrepreneurs in the past to reach their goals.

 4. Stay Focused on Your Goals